[Optional] Setting Build Key, see https://gojourney.dev/your_keys

 name: {:set, "Luigi"},

-execution_id: {:set, "EXEC5884XEBELDZ8RE709JJ1"},
+execution_id: {:set, "EXECG5217Z92XXJA1BM8R3LG"},

-greeting: :not_set,
+greeting: :not_set

 }

-And introspect/1 shows the failed computation attempts:
+And introspect/1 shows the failed computation attempts, including the errors reported by each of the computations:

 Journey.Tools.introspect(execution.id) |> IO.puts()